Dansby Swanson Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in MLB.

-- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Padres have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.

-- Padres pitchers combine to allow 60 home runs (1.1 per game), the ninth-fewest in the league.
+- Padres pitchers combine to allow 60 home runs (one per game), the ninth-fewest in baseball.

-- Darvish makes the start for the Padres, his 11th of the season.
-He is 3-4 with a 4.61 ERA and 59 strikeouts in 56 2/3 innings pitched.
+- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) makes the start for the Padres, his seventh of the season.

-- In his last outing on Sunday against the New York Yankees, the right-hander went 2 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday, the lefty threw four innings against the Miami Marlins, allowing three earned runs while surrendering seven hits.

-- In 10 games this season, the 36-year-old has a 4.61 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- The 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.